2016 Medical Miracles Honorees, Tammy Miranda & Miranda Bennett

 A brand new baby.
 A pioneering heart surgery.
 The rest is history.

 Gilbert had no idea he was making history 22 years ago.
 He was just 2 days old when Dr. John Calhoon repaired his heart.
 It was a complicated procedure that had never been performed on such tiny baby.

 "I'm not sure everybody believes it's the right thing to do," was how Dr. Calhoon described the decision.
-It was March of 1993, and Dr. Calhoon, serving then as chief of pediatric cardiac surgery at the UT Health Science Center, didn't have a better alternative.
+It was March of 1993, and Dr. Calhoon, serving then as chief of pediatric cardiac surgery at the UT Health San Antonio, didn't have a better alternative.

 "They only gave us a 50-50 chance," recalls Gilbert's mother, Maria Hernandez.
 But they really didn't have a choice.
 "Take him home and he'll die in a day or two."
 His father, Gilbert Hernandez II can still hear those words.